 Let’s take a few minutes and look at both areas in more detail.

 Take a look at the article here.

 What do you contemplate about your working hours after reading Kris’ article?
 Do you feel that you might need the SHIFT from being a work-aholic to being a healthier hard worker?
 Share your feedback below!

-Sowmya Rajamani is the Social Media Manager at Aepiphanni, the trusted advisor for business leaders who are seeking forward-thinking solutions to help them plan for and navigate through the challenges of business growth.
+Sowmya Rajamani is the Social Media Manager at Aepiphanni, a Business Consultancy that provides Management Consulting, Implementation and Managed Services to business leaders and entrepreneurs seeking to improve or expand operations.
+We are the trusted advisor for business leaders who are seeking forward-thinking solutions to help them plan for and navigate through the challenges of business growth.
 She periodically writes about the business growth challenges faced by entrepreneurs and business owners.

 We would love to hear from you.
 Please share your thoughts and comments below.
 If you are seeking advice on how to grow your business, streamline systems and processes, implement software or overcoming challenges to growth, please contact us, directly or submit a request for a complimentary Coffee & a Consult to learn how we can help you CREATE | DESIGN | BUILD an Extraordinary Company.